potatojoayo/KNU_Movie_web/README.md

 In Account page shows a log of an user's rating history.

  5. Adding and modifying movie in DB (only admin)

+ # On press 'Back Button' immediately route the page to escape from the application.

 ## How to Use